ahhyun-moon/6613-artificial-intelligence/sports-analytics/README.md

 The equations of Kalman filter are divided into two groups: the time update equations also called the prediction equations and measurement update equations can be thought of also as the correction equations.

+The time update equations are responsible for projecting forward the current state and error covariance estimates to obtain the a priori estimates for the next time step.
+The measurement update equations are responsible for improving the a posteriori estimate by incorporating a new measurement into the a priori estimate.

 <img src="https://github.com/ahhyun-moon/cs-gy-6613-assignments/blob/main/sports-analytics/sports_analytics_kalman.drawio.png" width=700>

 ### **Deep SORT:**